 Peter had debts of £14,000 which he was paying £975 a month towards.
 He had taken on overtime to help clear his debt, working 10 hours each day, 7 days a week – only to be able to meet the minimum repayments.

 Peter missed out on time with his children, hobbies and socialising.
 His life consisted of working and sleeping with no days off.

 Three days after he first contacted Don’t Fret About Debt, Peter signed a Debt Payment Programme via the Debt Arrangement Scheme (DAS) and his payments were reduced from £975 to £250 per month.

 With monthly repayments he could now manage, he was able to reduce his working hours back to 40 per week, his weekends were his own again and he was able to spend quality time with his children.
 And for the first time in years, he even had some money to spend on them.

-Peter’s debt will be repaid in full under DAS in 56 months.
+Peter’s debt will be repaid in full under the DAS.

 Kirsty had debts of £12,000 and was making monthly repayments of just under £400, which made up the minimum repayments on three different credit cards.

 All cards were taken out with a promotional zero percent interest.
 Kirsty started spending on the cards initially to buy things she couldn’t necessarily afford such as clothes, the occasional meal out and birthday presents.